davidtranaeus/news-qa-system/readme.md

 This project is (unfortunately) probably not runnable, but it might give some hints of what I was doing during my master's thesis.

 # Question answering system
 This is the code used for my master's thesis project during the spring of 2019.
-Still under development.

 ## Repo structure
 data_processing.py - Processes JSON files containing paragraphs, questions, and answers and creates a structured data model.